 $\Gamma_0(N)$ and $\Gamma_1(N)$.

-These domains are abbreviated by GAMMA0
+These domains are abbreviated by GAMMA0 and GAMMA1,

-respectively through qetamacros.input
+respectively through qetamacros.input.

 nn := 22